DIVERSITY, EQUITY, AND INCLUSION PRACTICES

 Public Commitment to Women Empowerment

-In 2017, our Group CEO joined over 1,600 leaders globally in pledging CDL’s support for the Women’s Empowerment Principles.
-Developed through a partnership between the UN Women and UNGC, the principles offer practical guidance to the private sector on how to empower women in the workplace, marketplace and community.
+In 2017, CDL’s Group CEO joined over 1,600 leaders globally in pledging CDL’s support for the Women’s Empowerment Principles.
+Developed through a partnership between the UN Women and UN Global Compact (UNGC), the principles offer practical guidance to the private sector on how to empower women in the workplace, marketplace and community.